The Rise and Fall of Dog Shows

 Published as 2018 - Jane Harvey - 'The Rise and Fall of Pure Breed Dogs' in Dog News Australia (Top Dog Media Pty Ltd Austral NSW) Issue 2 March 2018 Page 10

-The State Library of Victoria, 'The Argus' Melbourne, Friday 8th April 1864, Page 6
+The State Library of Victoria, 'The Argus' Melbourne, then owned and published by Mr Edward Wilson, Friday 8th April 1864, Page 6